palantir/conjure/rfc/002-contract-for-conjure-generators.md

 1. **pass arbitrary JSON to the CLI.** - This would satisfy the requirements, but the ease of passing complex options (e.g. lists, maps etc) may actually encourage conjure-generator authors to stray from the 'zero-config' recommendation and build increasingly complicated CLIs.
 2. **plain on/off feature flags: GO_FAST, PRESERVE_DINGBATS** - This is aesthetically very attractive, but doesn't support some essential requirements of conjure-typescript, e.g. license, version, author (this must be an arbitrary string, it's not a boolean on/off flag).
-3. **configurability via environment variables** - This is less intuitive than the --key=value flags.
+3. **configurability via environment variables** - This is less intuitive than the --key=value options.

 ### Example interface from gradle-conjure